paritytech/labels/docs/doc_substrate.md

 - `U2-some_time_soon`: Issue is worth doing soon.
 - `U3-nice_to_have`: Issue is worth doing eventually.
 - `U4-some_day_maybe`: Issue might be worth doing eventually.

+### `Z␣` - Contribution labels: If you want to contribute to our project, here you will find issues of different levels of difficulty and mentored issues
+- `Z0-trivial`: Writing the issue is of the same difficulty as patching the code.
+- `Z1-easy`: Can be fixed primarily by duplicating and adapting code by an intermediate coder
+- `Z2-medium`: Can be fixed by a coder with good Rust knowledge but little knowledge of the codebase.
+- `Z3-substantial`: Can be fixed by an experienced coder with a working knowledge of the codebase.
+- `Z4-involved`: Can be fixed by an expert coder with good knowledge of the codebase.
+- `Z5-epic`: Can only be fixed by John Skeet.
+- `Z6-mentor`: An easy task where a mentor is available.
+Please indicate in the issue who the mentor could be.
+- `Z7-question`: Issue is a question.
+Closer should answer.